-- Uniform fee: $73 uniform fee for 2 jerseys and 1 hat will be paid directly to uniform vendor.
+- Uniform fee: $50 uniform fee for 1 jerseys and 1 hat; paid directly to uniform vendor

 The SW Community League is for those players and families that want to play at a competitive level, while participating in other summer activities.
 This league provides a competitive baseball experience with a reduced practice, game and tournament schedule.
 While the league works to balance the skill-level of players on each team in the league, all players are encouraged to identify a primary friend and a secondary set of friends on the registration form to help foster a positive summer experience.
 The league leadership and coaches will work through the draft process to group players where possible while maintaining focus on creating balanced teams.
 Teams are led by a Parent Coach; it is ideal to have 2-3 coaches per team.
 Please consider coaching and complete Coach Registration.

 The season will include approximately 16 games.
 Edina has joined Eden Prairie, Chaska, Chanhassen, Shakopee and a few other southwest communities to form the Southwest Community League.
 The league was formed to provided multiple teams of competition while allowing the teams to play in or as close as possible to Edina.
 Typically about half the games are in Edina.
-The season will conclude with an end of season weekend tournament, which is typically takes place the weekend after the 4th of July “weekend”.
+The season will conclude with an end of season weekend tournament, which is typically takes place the early July.

 The EBA strives to form equitable teams of 13-14 players in this League, depending on the total registrations at each age level.
 The league leadership and coaches will work through the draft process to group players where possible while maintaining focus on creating balanced teams.

 Equal Playing Time